By: William Larsen – January 25th 2017 – Civilians News – “News For All Views” – “Why Toll Roads Could Save America’s Future” –

 Remember when our culture, was more like this;

 If you don’t, I’m sure Vice President Pence does……..

 This period of American history is uniquely challenging in many ways.
-While millennials will point to the fallacy of land development, the baby boomers continue to leverage the markets further and further, whilst pointing to cultural assimilation and any excuse they can, to better their own lives…..
+While millennials will point to the fallacy of land development, the baby boomers will continue to leverage markets, further and further, whilst pointing to cultural assimilation and any excuse they can, to better their own lives…..

 What was it about Donald Trump, that landed him in America’s highest office?
 Was it the man himself?
 Was it his platform?
 Or was it a prior generation, whom felt marginalized by an ever changing America?

 It’s hard to say, but one thing is for certain….
-Donald Trump is “our” President today, a proud man who seemingly won office as a result of “Silent Majorities.”
+Donald Trump is “our” President today.
+Now standing as the 45th President of the United States, a man who seemingly won office as a result of “Silent Majorities.”

-For example; America has adopted big pharmaceuticals, in opposition to “the war on drugs.”
-Simultaneously, this has gone on in Washington without anybody formally expressing this policy in the American media.
-In many ways this is an example of a “silent majority,” which has been enabling a pharmaceutical drug revolution, that has all but destroyed the fabric of American politics……. without anything being said publicly…….
+For example; America has adopted big pharmaceuticals in opposition to “the war on drugs.”
+Simultaneously, this has gone on in Washington without anybody formally expressing this policy to the media.
+In many ways, this is an example of a “silent majority,” which has been enabling a pharmaceutical drug revolution without anything being said publicly.

 Everyone might not see what’s going on, but they can feel it…….

 For me this means one thing.
 It means that now more than ever, Americans must call on our government, to push forward transparency, both domestic and abroad….

 It means that today, we need to stop letting the “silent majorities” win…….